-When workplace accidents injure employees, employees may qualify for workers’ compensation, which they can use to pay off bills and medical expenses while recovering from their injuries.
-If you or a loved one was injured while working in Burke County, you can file a workers’ compensation in North Carolina after notifying your employer about your injury.
+Employees who are injured at work may qualify for workers’ compensation benefits, which can be used to pay off bills and medical expenses while recovering from the injuries.
+If you or a loved one was injured while working in Burke County, you can file a workers’ compensation claim in North Carolina after notifying your employer about your injury.

-A Burke County workers’ compensation lawyer at Farmer Morris Law, PLLC, will review your case and gather materials to support your claims about how the accident happened, what injuries you suffered, and why you need time away from work to recover.
-Our attorneys also help clients who have been denied workers’ compensation file appeals to pursue their benefits.
+A Burke County workers’ compensation lawyer at Farmer & Morris Law, PLLC, will review your case and gather materials to support your claim, including evidence to show how the accident happened, what injuries you suffered, and why you need time away from work to recover.
+Our attorneys also help clients who have been denied workers’ compensation benefits file appeals and pursue lost wages and medical care coverage.

 In This Article

-Workers’ Compensation Can Cover Your Medical Expenses and Lost Income
+Workers’ Compensation May Cover Your Medical Expenses and Lost Income

 Workers’ compensation benefits generally cover:

 - Your medical expenses: Your employer’s workers’ compensation insurance will provide a network of approved physicians you can see to receive medical care for your injuries.
-The benefits you receive can be applied toward these costs until you reach maximum medical improvement (MMI).
+The insurance company may pay these costs until you reach maximum medical improvement (MMI) and your doctor releases you from their care.
+It may also pay for related expenses such as prescription drugs, physical therapy, and more.

-- A portion of your lost income: You may be able to recover up to 66 2/3 of your average weekly earnings through workers’ compensation.
+- A portion of your lost income: You may be able to recover up to 66 2/3 percent of your average weekly earnings through workers’ compensation, up to a maximum limit.
 Employees do not need to work a set amount of time to qualify for income benefits.
-As long as they were injured on the job, they may receive benefits for work they missed due to their injuries.
+Coverage should begin for all employees from their first shift on the job, and both part-time and full-time workers qualify.
+As long as their injuries occurred while on the job, they may receive benefits for any work they missed due to their injuries.

 - Disability: If you have a permanent or temporary disability, you may receive benefits to cover these damages.
 Rates for disability coverage vary based on whether you have a total or partial disability and where the injury is on the body.
 If necessary, you may be able to apply for Social Security Disability benefits to supplement your workers’ compensation.